qharo/EuroCities/README.md

-EuroCity is an interactive web application for analyzing and visualizing urban accessibility metrics across European cities.
+EuroCities is an interactive web application for analyzing and visualizing urban accessibility metrics across European cities.
 The dashboard provides insights into transit accessibility, building age distribution, and green space proximity.

 ## Project Structure